bma73/gordon-server/README.md

  session.logicFactory = function (room) {
   var gamelogic;

-  //rooms containing "room_blue" shall be initialized in that way if (room.id.indexOf('room_blue') != -1) {
+  //room ids containing "room_blue" shall be initialized in that way if (room.id.indexOf('room_blue') != -1) {
       gamelogic = new Gamelogic(room, 0x0000FF);
       //by default rooms will be removed automatically after 2 sec if empty